OrchardCMS/OrchardCore/src/docs/reference/modules/Rules/README.md

 ### Custom Conditions

-You may create your own conditions for more complex scenarios.

-You will need to implement the following abstractions found in the `OrchardCore.Rules.Abstractions` package.
+For more intricate scenarios, you have the option to craft your own conditions.
+To achieve this, you'll be required to implement the following abstractions from the `OrchardCore.Rules.Abstractions` package:

 - `Condition`
 - `ConditionEvaluator`
 - `ConditionDisplayDriver`
-- Appropriate views for your condition display driver.

-Then you can register the services like so
+Afterward, proceed with registering the services as follows:

 ``` csharp
 services.AddRule<BooleanCondition, BooleanConditionEvaluator, BooleanConditionDisplayDriver>();